ghorwin/MonVerifyTools/README.md

 For now, see [documentation](doc/MonVerifyTools_Dokumentation.pdf) (currently only in German, but source code is documented in english).

-Btw, the file format used by the *MonVerifyTools* is natively supported by the free scientific post-processing software [PostProc 2](https://bauklimatik-dresden.de/postproc/index.php), which makes it very easy to deal with frequently update data (and creates nice diagrams as well :-).
+Btw, the file format used by the *MonVerifyTools* is natively supported by the free scientific post-processing software [PostProc 2](https://bauklimatik-dresden.de/postproc/index.php), which makes it very easy to deal with frequently updated data (and creates nice diagrams as well :-).